fitnr/twitter_bot_utils/readme.md

 ````

 ### Command Line Utilities
-* `twitter-auto-follow`: Follow accounts that follow your bot
+* `auto-follow`: Follow accounts that follow your bot
-* `twitter-fave-mentions`: Favorite your bots' mentions
+* `fave-mentions`: Favorite your bot's mentions